vitsiozo/INM705-Cityscapes/README.md

 # CityScapes!
-Assessment for Deep Learning for Image Analysis from Martin Fixman and Greg Gregoris.
+Assessment for Deep Learning for Image Analysis from Martin Fixman and Grigorios Vaitsas.

 # Downloading the dataset.
 To download the dataset, you must accept the terms and conditions and create an account at https://www.cityscapes-dataset.com.
 Unfortunately, this makes it impossible to bundle the data in this.